-Well that didn’t happen did it! – The sun disappeared behind the jungle, dusk turned into full on pitch black.
+Well, that didn’t happen did it! – The sun disappeared behind the jungle, dusk turned into full-on pitch black.
 Here we were, two English lads standing on the side of a dirt road in the middle of the jungle.
-All of a sudden the nocturnal animals started to come out to play, we could hear then but we couldn’t see them, bugs were biting at us, and then eyes started shimmering through the trees and bushes, not to mention there was a freaking bull roaming around somewhere!
-We were a little on edge to say the least.
+All of a sudden the nocturnal animals started to come out to play, we could hear them but we couldn’t see them, bugs were biting at us, and then eyes started shimmering through the trees and bushes, not to mention there was a freaking bull roaming around somewhere!
+We were a little on edge, to say the least.

 We got back to the hostel but it was too late.
-We were going to miss the bus but thankfully the owner from my hostel was able to put us onto the later bus with no extra charge from the bus company.
+We were going to miss the bus but thankfully the owner of my hostel was able to put us on the later bus with no extra charge from the bus company.